If you run a non-profit camp, fundraising is a key element to ensuring your camp can run.

 Think of people like the parents of current campers.
 Many families have the resources to donate funds in addition to camp fees, and put in the perspective of giving back to the community, can be an effective source of income.

 Including a “donation” section in your registration gives families the option to include this when registering for camp, and doesn’t require a special campaign or additional marketing efforts.
+Make sure yoursummer camp registration softwareallows your staff to give camp parents the option to give back to your camp.

 It helps to put a value to pre-set amounts which can help with the success of your campaign.
 For example, $100 will buy x amount of new equipment for this activity or $500 sponsors one family in need for a summer, etc.